prathmeshz/scientific-calculator/README.md

 **Improvements**
 * Given more time, we would have loved to complete the Wolfram Alpha API and graphing bonuses.
+* Would have loved to explore Material design and animations.
 * Re-evaluate logic that needs to be continuously readjusted.
 * Clean up MainActivity.